Last Updated on May 17, 2023 by admin

 4. Visit Springdale Town Park

-If you have young kids, you’ll probably be excited to know that Springdale has a town park complete with a playground.
+If you have young kids, you’ll probably be excited to know that Springdale’s Town Park has lots of outdoor recreational opportunities and a playground.
 It’s a great way to burn off some energy before or after a long car ride.
 It’s also located close to Zion National Park, so you don’t have to go out of your way to get there.
-(We walked there.)
+(We walked there from our hotel in Springdale.)

 In addition to the playground, the park also has tennis courts, a basketball court, a volleyball court, and a pickle-ball court.
 Basically there’s lots of options to be active outside here.